-They’re in charge of collecting fees, administering licensing for employees and vendors, and providing statistics and records.
+It is in charge of collecting fees, administering licensing for employees and vendors, and providing statistics and records.

 You can also opt-in to the self-exclusion program through the DGE site.
 This is where you request that you’re rejected from gambling sites and premises across the state.
-It’s part of an initiative to curb gambling addiction, and can be an extremely useful tool to eliminate temptation.
+It’s part of an initiative to curb gambling addiction and can be an extremely useful tool to eliminate temptation.